sevahn/deconvolution/deconvolve_cfrna_tutorial/README.md

 # Tutorial to run nuSVR Deconvolution on Cell Free RNA using Tabula Sapiens v 1.0 🧬 🩸 🫁  🧠 🫀

 Please note (prior to running code):
 * Do *not* pass in samples in log-transformed space.
-For a full proof for why this is inappropriate, please check out this reference: (Zhong, Y. & Liu, Z., Nature Methods 2012)
+For a full proof describing why this is inappropriate, please check out this reference: (Zhong, Y. & Liu, Z., Nature Methods 2012)
 * The fractions that come out of this program using this program denote the relative fractional contributions of cell type specific RNA for the 23 tissues from which these cell types originate (if using the Tabula Sapiens v1.0 basis matrix)
 * If you are looking for signal from a specific tissue-specific cell type in cfRNA, it is advised to perform signature scoring (see Methods section) in conjunction with systems-level deconvolution.
 A lot of cell types have very small fractions in systems deconvolution that can be masked by predominant cell types.
 Going in with a specific gene list can be a better way to measure this signal.